U.S. government pushes to end traffic fatalities by 2046

-The U.S. government announced on Wednesday a coalition to end traffic fatalities on the nation's roads within 30 years.
+As traffic fatalities spike, the U.S. government announced a commitment to ending road deaths within 30 years.

 The Department of Transportation is committing $1 million a year for the next three years for related grants.
-Federal agencies, including the National Highway Traffic Safety Administration, Federal Highway Administration and Federal Motor Carrier Safety Administration will team up with the National Safety Council on the project.
+Federal agencies, including the National Highway Traffic Safety Administration, Federal Highway Administration and Federal Motor Carrier Safety Administration, will team up with the National Safety Council on the project.

 Related: Why more people are suddenly dying on U.S. roadways